|Course Length:||1 Year Full-Time|

 Our proactive Careers service can help you find job vacancies and offers in-depth advice on teacher job applications and interviews, to help you secure work.

-If you are a prospective UK or EU student who will be joining this PGCE in academic year 2019/20, you may be eligible to receive a bursary worth £6,000 if you have a first class, 2:1 or 2:2 honours degree, or if you have successfully completed a PhD or Masters award, providing you also have A Level Mathematics at Grade B or above (or equivalent).
+If you are a UK or EU student joining this PGCE in academic year 2020/21, you may be eligible to receive a bursary worth £6,000 if you have a first class, 2:1 or 2:2 honours degree, or if you have successfully completed a PhD or Masters award, providing that you also have A Level Mathematics at grade B or above (or equivalent).

 Financial support information for international students can be found at www.edgehill.ac.uk/international/fees.